AudleyCoding/591_rentals/README.md

-Here's a draft README file based on the information you've provided so far.
-If anything is missing or incorrect, let me know, and I can refine it further.

----

 # Real Estate Scraper & Notifier

 ## Overview

-This project is a Python-based web scraper designed to fetch and filter real estate listings from multiple websites (or URLs).
+This project is a Python-based web scraper designed to fetch and filter real estate listings from multiple webpages (or URLs).
 The scraper checks if new listings meet specific criteria (updated within the last 6 hours) and sends notifications for new listings via LINE Notify.
 The project is modular, making it easy to customize, extend, and maintain.

 ---